Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Introduction # {#Introduction}

-   This document presents the specification live Media Ingest. live media ingest happens between an ingest source such as a
+   This document presents the specification Live Media Ingest. live media ingest happens between an ingest source such as a
    live video encoder [=live encoder=] and distributed media processing entities that receive the ingest.